zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 It is the mind that has been guarded.
 Bent as Celleri This is what is coming is expressed by Hou Maha Mughalan Thurun Carded.
 Dhamma Schemes that are not taken as the name of Anawasutha Pariyah will do.
-I will ask it, and I will say, “Yea”
+I will ask it, and I will say, "Yea"
-Wow,” And the bhikkhu said unto him, Hou Maha Mugalan.
+Wow," And the bhikkhu said unto him, Hou Maha Mugalan.

 [APZ 149.2] (#apz149 .2) {#apz149 .2 .ref .apz} "Hello Maha Mugalan Terun
 He stated this.
 Wow how to wow (Ginawa in Kamasha)